Congratulations to the national winners of the 2023 Awards! View your results.

 If your work receives a National Medal and you do not want it to be displayed in our gallery or in publications, please contact us and mention the title and category of your work.

-Portfolios are judged without knowledge of the student’s gender, age, or hometown by artists and industry professionals.
+Portfolios are judged without knowledge of the participant’s gender, age, or hometown by artists and industry professionals.
 The top portfolios are then presented to a scholarship committee, which awards sixteen $12,500 Gold Medal Portfolio scholarships (eight writing and eight art).
-Additional $2,000 scholarships are given to students earning Silver Medal with Distinction Portfolios.
+Additional $2,000 scholarships are given to students earning Silver Medal Portfolios.
 The committee consists of Alliance staff, board members, and national partners.
 The committee will review the personal statements that were submitted in addition to the six works.
 They consider a number of factors that combine the recognition of talent and the representation of diverse mediums, viewpoints, and backgrounds of Award recipients when selecting scholarship recipients.

-For more guidance, view our video walkthroughs For Students: How to Apply for Scholarships and Educators: How to Help Your Students Apply for Scholarships.
 For advice from a juror’s perspective, view our Art Portfolio Panel and Writing Portfolio Panel.

 Please note that not all National Medalists will receive a scholarship.